jUdu97/vend-machine/README.md

 # Vending Machine

 ## Description
-programming scripts that simulate a vending machine.
+2 programming scripts that simulate a vending machine.

 ## Installation
-download the script files and run in IDLE and Eclipse editor.
+Download the script files and run in IDLE and Eclipse editor.